Basil Pesto Sauce with Walnuts (Pesto Sauce without Pine Nuts)

 Bright, fragrant basil, a bit of bite from the garlic, salty savoriness from the cheese, fruity richness from the olive oil, and of course a nutty background from the walnuts.

-It’s so good I eat it right off the spoon and put it on everything from pasta and gnocchi to sandwiches and salads.
+It’s so good I eat it right off the spoon and put it on everything from pasta and gnocchi to sandwiches and salads and even spoon it over grilled chicken.

 Why Make Basil Pesto with Walnuts

-Yes, traditionally pesto is made with pine nuts.
+Yes, traditional pesto Genovese is made with pine nuts.

 That’s great.